coderamen666/srd-v3.5-md/epic/epic-spells.md

 -   **Spell Resistance:** Yes
 -   **To Develop:** 774,000 gp; 16 days; 30,960 XP.
 Seed: *slay* (DC
     25).
 Factor: increase to 160 HD (+8 DC), quickened (+28 DC), no
-    verbal or somatic components (+4 DC), +10 to DC of subject's save (+20 DC).
+    verbal or somatic components (+4 DC), +10 to DC of subject’s save (+20 DC).

 As a free action that counts as a quickened spell, the character wills the target dead without a word or gesture.
-The character's thought snuffs out the life force of a living creature of 160 or fewer HD, killing it instantly.
+The character’s thought snuffs out the life force of a living creature of 160 or fewer HD, killing it instantly.
 The subject is entitled to a Fortitude saving throw (DC 30 + relevant ability modifier) to have a chance of surviving